 The University has approved museum visitation for members of the University of Michigan community (Mcard holders).
 We hope to open our doors to all of our audiences soon, but for now, only U-M students, faculty, and staff have access on Sundays and Fridays from Noon-4:00 p.m.
 Everyone in the party must have their own valid Mcard (U-M ID).

-Admission to the museum is always free, but donations are gratefully accepted.
+Admission is free, although donations are always appreciated.

 The Biological Sciences Building (BSB) is located next to our old home in the Ruthven Building—just across the plaza to the north.
-You can identify us by the "Golden Dome" of our new Planetarium & Dome Theater of Washtenaw Avenue, north off Geddes Avenue.
+You can identify us by the "Golden Dome" of our new Planetarium & Dome Theater off of Washtenaw Avenue, north of Geddes Avenue.

 The Palmer Visitor Parking Structure is just north of us and recommended for visitors.
 Parking can be difficult on weekdays during the University of Michigan fall and winter semesters.

-From the Palmer Structure, take the South Elevator to the Plaza Level (PL), exit to the right, and cross the plaza to the museum.
+From the Palmer Structure, take the South Elevator to the Plaza Level (P), exit to the right, and cross the plaza to the museum.

 7:00 a.m. - 9:00 p.m.